mweel1/usa_high_level/grants/personal-profile/index.md

 ## Communication

-[Communication lines](./communication/) can be setup between personal profile to make voice calls.
+[Communication lines](./communication/) can be setup between personal profile to make voice calls, backed by networks that can be sold.

 # Untied States Post Office